kazuto-nishimori/Open-Source-GIS/lab3/index.md

 <img src="/lab3/comp-1.png" width="1100">

 Clearly, there is something going on in the SRTM layer.
 It appears as though huge chunks of data are missing, and filled in with interpolated results.
 Let us look at the num file for this region.
 Num files are metadata raster files that signify the provenance of the data.
 Indeed, the problematic area was derived from another source: GMTED2010 7.5 arcsecond.
-Compared to the 1 arcsecond SRTM data, the resolution is 8 times worse which explains the lack of resolution here.
+Compared to the 1 arcsecond SRTM data, the resolution is 8 times worse which explains the lack of detail.
 Perhaps the SRTM could not capture data here because of perpetual clouds over the valleys, but this is only speculation.

 <img src="/lab3/num.png" width="1000">

-When we look at the channel network in the peaks, both the SRTM and ASTER reveal errors.
+When we look at the channel network in the mountain peak region, both the SRTM and ASTER reveal errors.
 It seems like there is something about high elevation that makes data capture difficult.
-However, SRTM stands out as being much more affected.
+However, SRTM stands out as being much more affected (blue line)

 <img src="/lab3/peak.PNG" width="1000">